 You have returned to the top of the page.

-Currently, 1 in 7 women will be diagnosed with breast cancer, which equates to just under 20,000 women who are diagnosed every year in Australia.
+Currently, 1 in 7 women will be diagnosed with breast cancer, which equates to over 20,000 women who are diagnosed every year in Australia.

 Ageing population, health and lifestyle factors and better detection have all contributed to an increase in breast cancer diagnosis rates, but we know that 1 in 4 breast cancer diagnoses could be prevented.

 You can reduce your risk of breast cancer by making healthy lifestyle choices and managing modifiable risk factors.

 Whilst there are many non-modifiable risk factors, such as family history or breast density that can impact your breast cancer risk, there are certain lifestyle factors that can influence your risk of developing breast cancer.

 It’s important to remember there is no single cause of breast cancer:

 it’s the combination of many factors in any individual that makes up their personal risk for developing breast cancer.
 We want to encourage people to make informed choices and consider adopting an overall healthy lifestyle approach.